vmallet/ida-plugins/README.md

 _Updated: 2021 10 11 &nbsp;&nbsp; Language: Python_

 * [HexExt](https://github.com/chrisps/Hexext): Improve the output of the hexrays decompiler through microcode manipulation.<br>
 _Updated: 2019 08 04 &nbsp;&nbsp; Language: C++_

+* [Hexext](https://github.com/disjtqz/Hexext): An old Hexrays plugin for IDA 7.0 that backported the microcode API.
+Manipulate the internal IR of the Hexrays decompiler with the aim of improving code generation.<br>
+_Updated: 2019 08 04 &nbsp;&nbsp; Language: C++_

 * [Hex-Rays Block Highlighter](https://github.com/vmallet/ida-hex-highlighter): Highlight code blocks in the Hex-Rays decompiler output.
 In some cases the decompilation output can be quite hairy with lots of nested blocks and it can be hard to follow where one ends and the other begins.
 This plugin will highlight blocks in a sticky way, allowing one to navigate within the window while keeping the block highlight around.<br>